The most important game trailers and announcements of the week

 by Domagoj Belancic

-On the Header image, from left to right: «Star Wrath», «Aphelion», «Forza Horizon 6». .
+On the Header image, from left to right: «Echoes of Aincrad: Sword Art Online», «Transport Fever 3», «All Will Fall».

-This week's trailer overview features new space adventures, updates on hotly anticipated AAA blockbusters and exciting indie gems.
-Have fun browsing and wishlisting.
+Who's in the mood for new trailers?
+This week, the editorial team has once again compiled numerous announcements and updates on previously presented games for you.

+Are you thirsty for more despite this detailed overview?
+Then I recommend this separate article on the «Indie World Showcase».
+In this presentation, Nintendo presented some cool indie gems:

 These titles have been newly announced